AmrGanz/MGR/README.md

 # go build . -o mgr
 # ./mgr <MG path>
 ~~~
-- The main interface is devided into multiple areas as shown in the following screenshot:
+- The main interface is devided into multiple areas as shown in the following screenshot (the follwoing screenshot may not reflect the latest MGR version):
 ![Alt text](https://github.com/AmrGanz/MGR/blob/main/InterfaceAreas.png?raw=true)
 - You will always start with area "1" or List number 1.
 - Most of the flow will start from List 1 then you have new options to choose from in List 2 and so on till you finally get an output in the Text Output area.